apoorv-kumar/apoorv-kumar.github.io/hugo/content/service/service2.md

 title = "Tech team strategies"
 +++

-With experience building teams at Goldman Sachs to startups, I can help you assess the right team combination for your goals before, during and after the hiring process to ensure timely product delivery.
+With experience building teams at finance behemoths to startups, I can help you assess the right team combination for your goals before, during and after the hiring process to ensure timely product delivery.

 <!--more-->